pmqs/zipdetails/README.md

 zip file.

 Fast forward to the introduction of Unicode and UTF-8 encoding.
-The approach now used by all major zip implementations is to set the "Language encoding flag" (also known as "EFS") in the zip file metadata to signal that a filename/comment is encoded in UTF-8.
+The approach now used by all major zip implementations is to set the `Language encoding flag` (also known as `EFS`) in the zip file metadata to signal that a filename/comment is encoded in UTF-8.

 To ensure maximum interoperability when sharing zip files store 7-bit filenames as-is in the zip file.
-For anything else the "EFS" bit needs to be set and the filename gets stored in UTF-8.
+For anything else the `EFS` bit needs to be set and the filename is encoded in UTF-8.
 Although this rule is kept to for the most part, there are exceptions out in the wild.

 ### Dealing with Encoding Errors

-The most common filename encoding issue is where the EFS bit is not set and the filename is stored in a character set that doesnt't match the system encoding.
+The most common filename encoding issue is where the `EFS` bit is not set and the filename is stored in a character set that doesnt't match the system encoding.
 This mostly impacts legacy zip files that predate the introduction of Unicode.